-Why need RCNN when we have a sliding window ??
+Why did we need RCNN ??

 Before using RCNN the approach to do object detection was through the sliding window concept, which of course was very computationally expensive and time consuming to slide through the whole image and that too with windows of different sizes in expectation of obtaining the target object inside it.

 So key problem was- Working on a large number of regions

 Ross Girshick et al. from UC Berkeley in 2014 proposed a method where we use selective search to extract just 2000 regions from the image and he called them region proposals.